hejj16/Hachathon-2020/README.md

 ### 4. Conclusion

-The mainly difference between real data and synthetic data are dimensions “insulin”, “change” and “diabetesMed”;
+- The mainly difference between real data and synthetic data are dimensions “insulin”, “change” and “diabetesMed”;

-In real data, these three dimensions are highly related;
+- In real data, these three dimensions are highly related;

-while in synthetic data, these three dimensions seems to be generated independently.
+- While in synthetic data, these three dimensions seems to be generated independently.